atulghodmare777/go-web-app-devops/helm/go-web-app-chart/README.md

 and update the files accordingly as present in the folders in this repository
 ## After updating the files
 ```
-heml install go-web-app ./go-web-app-chart
+helm install go-web-app ./go-web-app-chart
+```
 Our files has been deployed
-```

 ## How to unistall helm
 ```
 helm uninstall go-web-app